Youth of delight! come hither

 And wish to lead others, when they should be led.

-We are busy working to bring William Blake's "The Voice of the Ancient Bard" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring William Blake's "The Voice of the Ancient Bard" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "The Voice of the Ancient Bard" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.